awsdocs/amazon-opensearch-service-developer-guide/doc_source/pipeline-security-overview.md

 }
 ```

-For more information, see [Sending data to Amazon OpenSearch Ingestion pipelines](configure-client.md)\.
+For more information, see [Working with Amazon OpenSearch Ingestion pipeline integrations](configure-client.md)\.

 ### Cross\-account ingestion<a name="pipeline-security-different-account"></a>